Healthdirect Free Australian health advice you can count on.

 Watch this video from NPS MedicineWise: Australians talk about their experiences with a range of different pain management options.

 Evidence shows that the longer a person takes an opioid, the less pain relief they will receive.
-This is because the body gets used to the dose of opioid that's being taken — known as ‘tolerance’.
-When a person has tolerance to opioid medicines, they need higher doses of the medicine to produce the same effect.
-But higher doses increase the risk of serious side effects.
+This is because the body gets used to the dose of opioid that's being taken — known as ‘tolerance'.
+When a person has tolerance to opioid medicines, they need higher doses of the medicine to feel the same effect.
+But higher doses also increase the risk of serious side effects.

-Long-term use of opioids can also make someone more sensitive to pain — this is known as ‘opioid-induced hyperalgesia’.
+Long-term use of opioids can also make someone more sensitive to pain.
+This is known as ‘opioid-induced hyperalgesia'.

 WORRIED ABOUT YOUR OPIOID USE? — The Opioid Risk Indicator can help you find out if you may be developing a problem.